GAhhhhhh!!! I don’t know how to properly convey to you the levels of goodness that this soup has in store for you.

 - olive oil and green onions for garnish

 - In a large heavy pot, heat the olive oil over medium heat.
-Add the onions and garlic and sauté over medium heat for about 5 minutes.
+Add the onions and garlic and red pepper flakes and sauté over medium heat for about 5 minutes.

 - Add the celery and potatoes and stir to coat, cooking for another 2 minutes.
 Add the chicken broth and simmer for a few minutes.